-If you have access to an open outdoor area or extra space near windows, try supplemental gardening.
-This is food you can grow that has no sales tax, delivery or production costs added.
+If you have access to an open outdoor area or extra space near windows, try supplemental gardening to improve food security.
+This is the food you can grow that has no sales tax, delivery, or production costs added.
 Contrary to popular belief, you can start a garden inexpensively.
 Build a wooden planter box in your yard if you happen to have the space.
 Another option would be to buy planter pots or make some yourself.
-In the past, I found some old plastic buckets laying around the house and painted the outsides white.
+In the past, I found some old plastic buckets laying around the house and painted the outside white.
 I cut some holes into the bottom and voila!
 If you don’t feel like going all out, you could even get some small window pots and make fresh herbs or small fruit.

 Sprouting the seedlings should be done indoors, in small cups.
 You don’t have to purchase seeds either.
 Instead, use seeds from fresh fruits or vegetables you already purchased.
 I once grew a whole pot of potatoes, simply by chopping up a spudded potato I got from a farmers’ market.
 Allow a couple of weeks for the seeds to sit in the sun with plenty of water.
 Once the sprouts start forming, you are ready to plant.
 It might take a couple of months before you see results, which is why I saw you should rely on this as your main source of food right away.
 Taking small steps toward cultivating food security is enough.
 Do it at your pace, and before you know it, you’ll be eating more with less in no time.

 This article is brought to you by BarrierEnergy, where we believe you can do more with less.
 We support efficiency in all forms, which begins with sharing knowledge.
 Thanks for reading!
 For another “How To” article to help you save money, check out DIY Insulating Paint.